 The Small Business Development Center of Southern Colorado’s Cybersecurity Summit was a full day packed with learning, networking, and eye-opening facts.
-The event featured local IT experts, cybersecurity experts, and nationally renowned thought leaders including Margaret Graves, Federal Deputy Chief Information Officer of the United States and Daniel Eliot, Director of Small Business Education for the National Cyber Security Alliance.
-Here are 5 cyber basics discussed at the event that are meant to help your business, big or small.
+The event featured local experts from Colorado cybersecurity companies and nationally renowned thought leaders, including Margaret Graves, Federal Deputy Chief Information Officer of the United States, and Daniel Eliot, Director of Small Business Education for the National Cyber Security Alliance.
+Here are five cyber basics discussed at the event that are meant to help your business, big or small.

 - 58% of malware attack victims are categorized as small businesses.
 (Verizon Data Breach Investigations Report)

 - 92.4% of malware is delivered via email.
 (Verizon Data Breach Investigations Report)

 - 47% of small businesses had at least one cyberattack in the past year.
 (Hiscox Small Business Cyber Risk Report)

 - 50% of breaches come from organized criminal groups, and 12% involve nation-state actors.
 (Verizon Data Breach Investigations Report)

 - 60% of small businesses leave within six months of experiencing a cyberattack.
 (Ponemon 2017 State of Cybersecurity)

 Antivirus Software is a Bare Minimum Requirement

 Every computer used by staff members to complete work needs to have enterprise-grade antivirus software installed.
 Multiple vendors provide adequate software.
 What you are looking for is a light antivirus, meaning it doesn’t take up much computing power and has regular patches and updates.

 Secure Your Network(s) with a Firewall